athery/forth-tui/README.md

 I completed the [Forth exercise on Exercism](https://exercism.org/tracks/rust/exercises/forth), which is implementing a small subset of Forth in Rust.
 My solution is [here](https://exercism.org/tracks/rust/exercises/forth/solutions/athery).

-Then I went on to create a minimal terminal app to play with my partial Forth implementation 🥳 !
+Then I went on to create a minimal terminal app to play with my own subset of Forth 🥳 !

 With this app, you can :